Opioid misuse prevention

 - Prescription drugs (opioid pain killers, stimulants, and depressants) are medications legitimately prescribed by doctors to treat a variety of health problems.
 Some people assume that since they’re legal when prescribed by a doctor, they must be safer than illegal drugs.
-However, when misused or abused, they can be just as dangerous, and even deadly.
-In fact, in recent years, the abuse of prescription painkillers has resulted in more deaths than cocaine and heroin combined (Centers for Disease Control and Prevention).
+However, when misused, they can be just as dangerous, and even deadly.
+In fact, in recent years, the misuse of prescription painkillers has resulted in more deaths than cocaine and heroin combined (Centers for Disease Control and Prevention).

 - In 2016, about 700 individuals died from an opioid-related overdose in WA State (Washington Department of Health).

 Painkiller use by youth in Washington State:

 - Approximately 3,347 students in 10th grade report using painkillers (like Vicodin, OxyContin or Percocet) to get high in the last 30 days (Healthy Youth Survey, 2016).